 Our main product, the razor, is made by a carefully selected manufacturer in China.
 Marjorie, our founder, is currently living in Hong Kong after leaving France 6 years ago.
 It made sense to work with a manufacturer based very close to Hong Kong in order to facilitate visits and production controls with a limited carbon footprint.
 Emphasis has been made to ensure our manufacturer satisfies industry regulations and that employees are treated ethically.
 We're also proud of some of our achievements such as pushing them to eliminate plastic packaging during our productions, which was something nobody asked them to do before.

-Some other products that will be launched soon (shaving soap, shaving oil) will be handcrafted in Hong Kong.
+Other products (shaving soap, shaving oil) are handcrafted in Hong Kong.

 IS YOUR RAZOR FOR MEN OR FOR WOMEN?

 Long answer: the initial idea was to build a razor that would make women feel comfortable to switch to.
 This means working on a low-aggressiveness blade, and a long handle among other features.
 Nothing there that makes it women-only.
 My husband and I are both using it, with different usage.